Markov Chain Monte Carlo in Tensor Network Representation

 Let's consider the tensor renormalization group (TRG) method proposed by Levin and Nave in 2007~\cite{levinTensorRenormalizationGroup2007} as an example.
 In TRG, at each renormalization step, a four-leg tensor is decomposed into two three-leg tensors, and then four three-leg tensors are contracted to form a renormalized four-leg tensor.
-By repeating this procedure, all tensors are contracted to produce the partition function (see \cref{fig:trg} in \crefappendix{sec:trg}).
+By repeating this procedure, all tensors are contracted to produce the partition function (see \creffig{fig:trg}{S3} in \crefappendix{sec:trg}{S3}).

 The successive low-rank decompositions in the renormalization process can be replaced by the insertion of projectors, as shown in \cref{fig:trgp-8}, where each step is described by